Félix Mantilla (tennis)

 Félix Mantilla Botella (/es/; (Note: In isolation, Botella is pronounced /es/.)
-Fèlix Mantilla Botella, /ca/; (Note: In isolation, Fèlix and Botella are pronounced /ca/ and /ca/ respectively.) born 23 September 1974) is a Spanish former professional tennis player and coach.
+Fèlix Mantilla Botella, /ca/; (Note: In isolation, Fèlix and Botella are pronounced /ca/ and /ca/ respectively.) born 23 September 1974) is a Spanish tennis coach and a former professional player.
 In common with many of his fellow countrymen, Mantilla's best surface is clay.
 While not as successful away from the clay, Mantilla also produced good hardcourt results.
 Mantilla's best stroke was his single-handed backhand and he was known for his baseline consistency from both sides and high endurance levels.
 He reached the semi-finals of the 1998 French Open, won the 2003 Rome Masters, and achieved a career-high singles ranking of World No. 10.